-BUS 832 Human Computer Interaction (HCI) & Intelligent User Interfaces (IUI) (3 credit hours).
-This course focuses on interactions between humans and machines (computer-based) in the context of interaction design.
-An investigation in the field of Human Computer Interaction (HCI) forms the basis of research in this course.
+BUS 832 Human-Computer Interaction (HCI) Design & Intelligent User Interfaces (IUI) (3 credit hours) This course focuses on interactions between humans and machines (computer-based) in the context of a multidisciplinary field of interaction design.
+An investigation in the field of Human Computer Interaction (HCI) and Intelligent User Interfaces (IUI) forms the basis of research in this course.
 Topics covered include different types of interfaces and applications, design approaches, as well as cognitive and social issues as they apply to interaction design.
-The evaluation of a wide range of new applications and devices are performed, and the course includes hands-on activities that can form the basis of student projects in HCI.
-Students conduct research on how technology and HCI is transforming the way society as a whole communicates, including consequent ethical considerations.
+The evaluation of a wide range of new applications and devices are performed; moreover, the course includes hands-on activities that can form the basis of student projects in HCI.
+This course delves into new and emerging technologies in the field of HCI and IUI such as smart, robotic, wearable, shareable, augmented and virtual reality and multimodal interfaces (including web-based interfaces).
+Students conduct research on how HCI and IUI technology is transforming the way society as a whole communicates, including consequent ethical considerations.